Wireless Sensor Networks and IoT

 | 4 | Wireless Sensor Networks- An Information Processing Approach | Feng Zhao & Leonidas J. Guibas | Elsevier | 2007 |

-- NPTEL online course on IoT
+- NPTEL Online Course on IoT

-- IoT Tutorial point www.tutorialspoint.com
+- IoT Tutorial Point

-15. PO-COMPETENCY-CO MAPPING:#
+15. PO-COMPETENCY-CO MAPPING

 | Semester V | Information & Communication Technology Wireless sensor Network & IoT (Course Code:4353201) | Information & Communication Technology Wireless sensor Network & IoT (Course Code:4353201) | Information & Communication Technology Wireless sensor Network & IoT (Course Code:4353201) | Information & Communication Technology Wireless sensor Network & IoT (Course Code:4353201) | Information & Communication Technology Wireless sensor Network & IoT (Course Code:4353201) | Information & Communication Technology Wireless sensor Network & IoT (Course Code:4353201) | Information & Communication Technology Wireless sensor Network & IoT (Course Code:4353201) |